Gritting, ice and snow

-Yes, you are allowed to clear the snow and ice outside of your own property.
+You can clear the snow outside of your own property

 The Government produced a Snow Code in 2010 which offers guidance on self-help and clearing snow and ice from pathways.
 This information is available on the Met Office website.

-Why can't Worcestershire County Council grit all the roads?
+Why can't the council grit all the roads?

 Whilst it would be great to grit all the roads in the county it is simply not possible to do this because of cost and the time that it would take.
-Worcestershire County Council have to make difficult decisions about what roads they can realistically grit, based on the criteria contained within the winter service policy
+The council have to make difficult decisions about what roads they can realistically grit, based on the criteria contained within the winter service policy

-How do Worcestershire County Council know when to grit?
+How do the council know when to grit?